174 Mackets Lane

 By the length of George's hair I was originally dating these as early to mid -1964.
 When I first saw the photos I wondered if they were taken the day after the Liverpool premiere of "A Hard Day's Night" in July 1964 (by a knowledgeable fan who might have expected to find George staying overnight at his Mum and Dad's house) but it seems the Beatles flew in and out of the city on the same day.
 However, the fact that his suit looks more 1963 bothered me, and having recently seen some photos of George in Liverpool during filming of the BBC TV special "The Mersey Sound" in August 1963 I'm now inclined to go with that date - the Beatles were in Liverpool and Southport for a few days filming and it makes sense that he spent some time at home during this period.

-Unpublished photographs of George Harrison on the drive of 174 Mackets Lane
+Unpublished photos of George Harrison on the drive of 174 Mackets Lane

 The photographs show George either arriving home or perhaps leaving, opening (or locking) the gate to the driveway and getting in (or out) of his car, the make of which I can't identify.
 All good solid information there!